-- a) suppliers of the party concerned; - b) sponsors, broadcasters, various contracting parties; - c) organisations liable to benefit from the assistance of the party concerned (including subsidy, approval clause or election).
+- a) suppliers of the party concerned; - b) sponsors, broadcasters, various contracting parties; - organisations liable to benefit from the assistance of the party concerned (including subsidy, approval clause or election).

 Participants shall not perform their duties in matters with an existing or potential conflict of interest.
-Should a conflict of interest, or the appearance of a conflict of interest, arise, or if there is a danger of such conflict arising, the individual concerned must refrain from taking any further part in the handling of the matter.
-If it is unclear whether such a conflict of interest exists in any given situation, the matter may be submitted to the Ethics Panel.
+Should a conflict of interest, arise, or if there is a danger of such conflict arising, the individual concerned must refrain from taking any further part in the handling of the matter.
+If it is unclear whether such a conflict of interest exists in any given situation, the matter may be submitted to the fit is thicked.